BurakCanKOCAK/go-classes/slides/index.md

 ```bash
 go version
 ```
-and you should your go version.
+and you should see your go version.

 ---

-## Create your firt GO project
+## Create your first GO project

 1. Step 1
 2. Step 2